Best Bone Marrow Transplant Treatment in India

 Finding The Right Match

-As already told, HLA antigens are inherited from both the parents.
+As already told, HLA antigens are inherited from both parents.
 The search for the donor starts with siblings who have the same parent as you.
-The chance that any one sibling would be a perfect match is 1 on 4.
+The chance that any one sibling would be a perfect match is 1 in 4.

-If the sibling does not match, then the search moves to relatives, half siblings or aunts, uncles, and cousins.
+If the sibling does not match, then the search moves to relatives, half-siblings, aunts, uncles, and cousins.
 If they also do not match, then the doctors extend their search to the general public.

 • Before the transplant, an extensive evaluation is carried out by the BMT team.